Parlami-ai/chatbot-template/README.md

-# chatbot-template
+# BeibeiamigosGPT
-This is the chatbot template
+This is a ChatGPT digital assistant